10 Awe Inspiring Views of the Canadian Rockies

 Forestry Trunk Road

 A gravel road that runs parallel to the Canadian Rockies, Alberta’s Forestry Trunk Road is a great spot to indulge in mountain photography.
-This shot, taken by Francis Parker of Deloraine, Manitoba, also takes advantage of the smoky air to create a haze effect.
+This shot, taken by Francis Parker of Deloraine, Manitoba, perfectly captures the romance of the Rockies.

-Located in the eastern part of Banff National Park, Lake Minnewanka is a staggering 21 kilometres long and 142 metres deep.
-The indigenous Nakoda peoples of Canada referred to Lake Minnewanka as “Lake of the Spirits,” while early Europeans called it “Devil’s Lake.”
+Located in the eastern part of Banff National Park, Lake Minnewanka is an essential stop on any trip to Banff.
+The Indigenous Nakoda peoples of Canada referred to Lake Minnewanka as “Lake of the Spirits,” while early Europeans called it “Devil’s Lake.”
 No matter what you call it, there’s no denying it provides an incredible view of the Canadian Rockies.

 Located north of Lake Louise in Banff National Park, this glacier-fed lake is one of the most famous sights in Alberta.
 During the summer months, glacial rock flour flows into the lake, which gives the water its stunning blue colour.